 Alan Cumyn is the author of wide-ranging and often wildly different literary novels for children, young adults and adults.
 A two-time winner of the Ottawa Book Award, he has also had work shortlisted for the Governor General’s Award, the Giller Prize, and the Trillium Award.
-He teaches through the Vermont College of Fine Arts and is a past Chair of The Writers’ Union of Canada.
+He is emeritus faculty at Vermont College of Fine Arts and a past Chair of The Writers’ Union of Canada.
 In 2016 he received the Writers’ Trust of Canada’s Vicky Metcalf Award for body of work for young people.

 Kirkus Best Books // Junior Library Guild Official Selection

 Far from a mere survival tale, this is a psychological thriller for sophisticated middle-grade readers… This gripping, suspenseful read with compelling characters and a spellbinding setting lures readers into the deep-cold night even as they long for a life-affirming sunrise. –Kirkus starred review

 Cumyn reaffirms the human mess that is the life many children know, and the allies in all forms that are their saving grace.
 A heart thaw through and through.” – Rita Williams-Garcia, author of Clayton Byrd Goes Underground